daniel-broadhead/daily-dev/notes/Week_9_Notes.md

 # Focus
+- Survive

 # Leetcode
 - Insertion sort on linked lists
 - 2d binary search (74)
+- spiral matrix. interesting logic tester to ask for manipulating the matrix like that.
+- permutation logic with backtracking, exploring, and recursing to do it again

 # To-Do
 - 147 leetcode - done
 - 1935 looks intersting
-- 54 #from practice plan downwards
+- 54 - done
-- 46
+- 46 - done
 - 78
 - 102